DiannahWangura/Chicagocarcrush-Analysis-project/README.md

 We ran a train-test-split to split the data into training,validation and test sets.
 We then split the categorical and numerical columns to enable encoding

 ## Model
-We tested the following models k-nearest neighbors and decision trees.
-They both returned an accuracy rate of 83%
+We tested the following models:
+1. Logistic Regression
+2. K-Nearest Neighbors
+3. Decision Trees

+- The average accuracy rate was 83%
+- Decision Trees Model is recommended for this prediction as the dataset is large and the model can handle both categorical and numerical data better

-## Conclusion and Observation
+## Findings
 - Most of the injuries recorded were caused by drivers between the ages of 25 to 50 years falling into the adult category
 - Based on the data, shows that most accidents occur in the afternoon/rush hour.
 - It also shows that most accidents occur in speed limit zones labeled between 30-40 mph.